jimmythefung/course-reg/README.md

     - by using the submission form
 7. Update student
     - by editing cell in-line
+    - Update Jane's major to Astronomy
     - autosaved on de-focus
+    - Try filter by major to Astronomy

 ## Classes Tab